UffizziCloud/docs/docs/references/compose-spec.md

 !!!
 Note

-    Uffizzi currently only supports mounting empty volumes, i.e. you cannot preload data into your volumes.
+    Uffizzi currently only supports mounting empty volumes (i.e. 'anonymous' and 'named' volumes).
+Therefore you cannot preload data into your volumes.
 Support for non-empty volumes is on the [roadmap](https://github.com/orgs/UffizziCloud/projects/2/views/1).

 #### Short syntax